Six Principles for Organizing Anything

 - Overwhelm- it happens to everyone.
 This is one of the biggest reason why people hire organizers.
 We don’t get overwhelmed because we know how to take you from start to finish.
 To prevent overwhelm stick to these simple rules.
 Don’t start more than one project at a time and complete a small project before tackling a larger one.
 Only bite off what you can realisticlly chew.
 Organizing your master closet is different than organizing the whole basement for a rennovation project.
 Hire an organizer if you need help for the larger more complicated projects.

 - Don’t know where to start?
+Most people think they have to buy organizing products, build built in shelving or reconfigure a closet to get the results they want.
+That thinking couldn’t be more wrong.
+Start first with purging.
+Then you’ll know what you have to store and organize.
 Grab 2 garbage bags- walk around the cluttered room or space filling one with trash, one with donations.
 Be sure to take out the garbage and donations when finished.
 Leaving it lying around will make matters worse.
 The room may not be organized when you’re done but it will be less cluttered and inspire you to declutter other areas as well.

 - Want to keep everything?
 Decide first, what you want the space to look like when you’re done- would getting rid of half the stuff be enough to get it where you’d be pleased ?
 Would tewnty percent clear enough clutter to help you better utilize the space?
 Be strict now and decide to clear that much stuff in order to attain your desired outcome.
 Without setting a precedence in the beginning you’ll never get rid of the stuff while looking at it.
 For example, if you want to make your spare office into a nursery, decide what will be necessary to make that happen.
 Let those necessities drive your decision making then with getting rid of things.